KilledByAPixel/OS13k/README.md

  - Supports iTime, iMouse, iResolution, and iChannel0
  - iChannel0 is an image of the previous frame
  - pi and e are also exposed as constants

+ ### Medals (not yet implemented)
+ - Apps can register medals for their games, the os tracks which are unlocked
+ - A function is provided for apps to unlock medals, OS13k.Medal
+ - Players can view their medals and total points will be shown on the taskbar
+ - Any JS13k game can use medals, even if not part of OS13k!
+ - To add a medal to any JS13k game, just save a special key to localStorage
+ - The simplest way to add a medal is save localStorage.OS13kMedals_GAMENAME=1 when the player wins
+ - For more medals use localStorage.OS13kMedals_GAMENAME = [{"medalName":name,"difficulty":difficultyl},{more medals...}]
+ - Both medal name and difficulty are optional
+ - When OS13k is next run, it will search locaStorage and display medals unlocked by other games